RamAddict/Interactive-Graphical-System/README.md

 1. Download and uncompress the latest release archive.
 2. Install dependencies: `pip install -r requirements.txt --user`
-3. Execute the application: `python3 pycg/app.py`.
+3. Execute the application: `python3 pycg/app.py`<br/>
-   <br/>Note: you may optionally pass in [OBJ] files to be loaded on startup.
+    Note: you may optionally pass in [OBJ] files to be loaded on startup.

 ### Dev